Mok Kwai-lan

-History

 Early life

-Born on October 15, 1892, a native of Nanhai in Guangdong.
+Mok was born on October 15, 1892, a native of Nanhai in Guangdong.
 When Mok was a child, she was adopted by her uncle and aunt who were childless.
-Later, Mok was secretly trained in Mok Ga by her uncle, despite herself being forbade by her aunt.
-She also learned Dit Da by him.
-By 1906, her Dit Da practice was completed and she became an accomplished Mok Ga martial artist.
+Later, Mok was secretly trained in Mok Ga by her uncle, despite being forbidden by her aunt.
+She also learned Dit Da from him.
+By 1906, her Dit Da training had completed and she had become an accomplished Mok Ga martial artist.

 Folklore basis

 According to a common folklore regarding her encounter with the well-known Hung Ga practitioner and future spouse Wong Fei-Hung, in 1911, Wong Fei-Hung and his students were performing lion dance during the Dragon Boat Festival in Foshan, when one of his shoes accidentally slipped out and hit the face of the then 19-year old Mok who was observing the dance.
-Furious, Mok stepped onto the stage and struck Wong in the face, stated that "This time it's your shoe, but what if the next time it's your weapon.
+Furious, Mok stepped onto the stage and struck Wong in the face, stating "It's your shoe this time, but what if the next time it's your weapon.
 You could have killed someone.
 A person of your skill should not ever have an accident like that."
-Wong apologized, "You are right I should not have been so careless."
+Wong apologized, "You are right.
+I should not have been so careless."
 Mok left and disappeared into the crowd.

-A few days later, Mok's uncle sought Wong out to apologize for his niece's behavior, and the two became friends.
-Wong and Mok's uncle met countless times and developed understandings with one another.
+A few days later, Mok's uncle found Wong to apologize for his niece's behavior, and the two became friends.
 Mok's uncle eventually gave her hand to Wong in marriage.